After hours call routing

 - Inform calling customers about working hours;

-- Receive customer request via voicemail;
+- Receive customer requests via voicemail;

-- Forward a call to a special on duty team if a customer needs urgent support.
+- Forward a call to a special on-duty team if a customer needs urgent support.

 Bob runs a small business with sales and support teams.

-During business hours, all incoming calls are routed to the sales or support team depending on the IVR (auto-attendant) choice.
+During business hours, all incoming calls are routed to the sales or support team depending on the caller’s IVR (auto-attendant) choice.